-Start Windows in Safe Mode to fix common computer problems
+Windows Safe Mode helps to fix many issues

-Safe Mode is known to be a diagnostic Windows mode which helps to fix the majority of computer problems.
-It helps to solve security related problems, remove viruses, fix errors and other issues.
-Typically, the method starts the operating system with a limited set of programs, drivers and services.
-Usually, if the error does not occur in the secure mode, it means that the problem is not caused by default Windows programs, devices or settings.
+Booting Windows in Safe Mode starts the operating system with a limited set of programs, drivers and services.
+If the error does not occur in the secure mode, it means that the problem is not caused by default Windows programs, devices or settings.
+For this reason, booting in this mode is often used when fixing common errors such as Your PC ran into a problem and needs to restart or Video_Scheduler_Internal_Error.

 Earlier, the most popular way to boot the computer in this mode was clicking F8 key repeatedly during system boot, but that is not the case nowadays.
-Therefore, it is essential to learn the best ways to start Windows in Safe Mode.
+Therefore, it is essential to learn the best ways to start Windows in Safe Mode on Dell, HP and other PCs.

 There are many ways to boot Windows in the said mode.
 However, options for different versions of the Windows operating system are slightly different.
 Therefore, we suggest seeing instructions prepared exceptionally for your Microsoft Windows version (7/Vista/XP, Windows 8 & 8.1, Windows 10).
 You can also check the video guide we provide.